liferay/liferay-docs/develop/tutorials/articles/200-integrating-with-front-end-frameworks/03-integrating-with-angular-js.markdown

         );
         %>

-Next you can learn how to render your app's component and transpile your JS files.
+Next you can learn how to render your app's component.

 ## Rendering Your Component [](id=rendering-your-component)